Tuesday, May 9, 2023

 If you get bit by a rattlesnake you may, depending on your health, need antivenin.
 Antivenin is made by injecting a small amount of a given species of snake’s venom into a horse, waiting a few days for the horse to build up antibodies, then drawing blood from the horse and filtering out some of its antibodies.
 Antivenins for other poisonous bites are made similarly.

-Every unfamiliar medication your doctor prescribes, ask if it is a blood derivative.
+Every unfamiliar medication your doctor prescribes, you'll want to ask if it is a blood derivative.
 They're not necessarily all bad.
 In some cases, depending on how you live, you might be taking greater risks every day.
-But I believe it is better to be educated.
+But certainly it is better to be educated.
 Read your medicine's warning material.
 If it is a blood derivative it will include the disclaimer, “Because yada-yada is made from human blood it may carry a risk…” or wording to that effect.

 “Blood and blood products are likely always to carry an inherent risk of infectious agents.
 Therefore, zero risk may be unattainable.
 The role of FDA is to drive that risk to the lowest level reasonably achievable.” – fda.gov